-- Contraceptives You pay one copay for up to a 90-day supply of contraceptive medications, subject to QLL and QD limitations; Note: Tier 1 hormonal contraceptives are offered at no cost to the member. - Step Therapy -step-therapy is a tool used to control costs for certain drug types as well as ensure quality and safety.
+- Contraceptives You pay one copay for up to a 90-day supply of contraceptive medications, subject to QLL and QD limitations; Note: Tier 1 hormonal contraceptives are offered at no cost to the member. - Step Therapy is a tool used to control costs for certain drug types as well as ensure quality and safety.
 If you have a new prescription for certain kinds of medications, you must first try the most cost-effective (first-line) drug in that category before another one is covered.
-In most cases, the cost-effective drug will work for you, but if it doesn't, your physician will need to request preauthorization for another (second-line) drug in the same category. - Quantity Duration (QD) Some medications have a limited amount that can be covered for a specific period of time. - Quantity Level Limits (QLL) Some medications have a limited amount that can be covered at one time.; - Day Supply -Day supply means consecutive days within the period of prescription.
-Where a prescription regimen includes ;on and off days; when the medication is taken, the off days are included in the count of the day supply. - Injectable medications -Medications typically covered under the pharmacy benefit and received through a retail or mail order pharmacy are those that are self-administered by you or a non-skilled caregiver.
+In most cases, the cost-effective drug will work for you, but if it doesn't, your physician will need to request preauthorization for another (second-line) drug in the same category. - Quantity Duration (QD) Some medications have a limited amount that can be covered for a specific period of time. - Quantity Level Limits (QLL) Some medications have a limited amount that can be covered at one time. - Day Supply -Day supply means consecutive days within the period of prescription.
+Where a prescription regimen includes on and off days when the medication is taken, the off days are included in the count of the day supply. - Changes to quantity duration and quantity level limits may occur on January 1 and July 1 of each year.
+We base these processes upon the manufacturer's package size, FDA-approved dosing guidelines as defined in the product package insert and/or the medical literature or guidelines that support the use of doses other than the FDA-recommended dosage.
+If your prescription written by your provider exceeds the allowed quantity, please refer to Section 7, to file an appeal with the Plan. - Refill Frequency A process that allows you to receive a refill (for most medications) once you have used 75 percent of the medications.
+For example, a prescription that was filled for a 30-day supply can be refilled after 23 days.
+While this process provides advancement on your next prescription refill, we cannot dispense more than the total quantity your prescription allows. - Injectable medications Medications typically covered under the pharmacy benefit and received through a retail or mail order pharmacy are those that are self-administered by you or a non-skilled caregiver.
 However, injectable medications that are typically administered by a health care professional are covered under your medical benefit and need to be accessed through your provider or Specialty pharmacy.
 Contact the Health Plan at 877-835-9861 for more information on these medications.
-Some pharmacies are not able to bill medical benefits for these injections and if those facilities are used you may need to file a claim for reimbursement of those services. - Special dispensing circumstances -M.D.
-IPA will give special consideration to filling prescription medications for members covered under the FEHB if: - You are called to active duty, or - You are officially called off-site as a result of a national or other emergency, or - You are going to be on vacation for an extended period of time
+Some pharmacies are not able to bill medical benefits for these injections and if those facilities are used you may need to file a claim for reimbursement of those services. - Special dispensing circumstances M.D.
+IPA will give special consideration to filling prescription medications for members covered under the FEHB if: - You are called to active duty, or - You are officially called off-site as a result of a national or other emergency, or - You are going to be on vacation for an extended period of time - Specific drug exclusions The plan will exclude higher cost medications that have therapeutic alternatives available without any additional clinical value over other options in their class.
+These drugs cost significantly more than those alternatives.